 Welcome the holiday season with the annual City of Loganville Christmas Parade.

-Held the second Saturday of December, the parade leaves Bay Creek Elementary School and makes its way down Lawrenceville Road then Main Street.
+The parade leaves Bay Creek Elementary School and makes its way down Lawrenceville Road then Main Street.

 The event typically features more than 75 entries from local businesses, civic groups and more and always ends with Santa Claus in a City of Loganville fire truck.
 The streets are lined with residents and guests alike to see cars, animals, floats and marching bands decked out in full holiday spirit.